As you know, I’m an advocate of using our smartphones to generate passive income.

 Checkout ScreenLift Rewards on the Google Play Store.

-Fronto is one of the most popular lock screen apps that pay users, and it’s not overly intrusive.
+Fronto is one of the most popular money lockscreen apps that pay users, and it’s not overly intrusive like S’mores.

 When you unlock your phone with Fronto, you can choose to swipe left or right to unlock your device.

-Swiping right will unlock your phone normally, while swiping to the left will cause an advertisement to appear.
+Swiping right unlocks your phone normally, while swiping to the left will cause an advertisement to appear.
 This is extremely handy in case you don’t want to be bothered by an advertisement or offer.

 The points you earn per swipe is varied based on the action you take.
 Actions can include: